tony-aw/tinycodet/README.md

 - `%out%`: the opposite of `%in%` (i.e. `!x %in% y`)
 - `%?=%`: checks if both `x` and `y` are unknown or unreal (NA, NaN, Inf, -Inf)
-- `%~=%`: checks if the difference between `x` and `y` is less than the `sqrt(.Machine$double.eps)`.
-This is a safer way to check if 2 floating numbers are equal.
-Like other logical operators, this one is also fully vectorized.

 Here are some examples: